-- Counsel and support women and their partners so they can make informed decisions that are right for their family
+- Counsel and support patients and their partners so they can make informed decisions that are right for their family

 Comprehensive Genetic Risk Assessment Services

-- Targeted testing and screening for pregnancies with a known increased risk for a genetic condition or birth defect in the fetus.
+- Testing and screening for pregnancies with known or suspected increased risk for a genetic condition or birth defect in the fetus

-- Chromosomal Microarray Analysis (CMA), a comprehensive prenatal genetic test for women undergoing an amniocentesis or chorionic villus sampling (CVS)
+- Chromosomal Microarray Analysis (CMA), a comprehensive prenatal genetic test for patients undergoing an amniocentesis or chorionic villus sampling (CVS)

 Patient Care Locations

-Baylor Medicine genetic specialists provide care at Texas Children’s Pavillion for Women and its community clinics and at Ben Taub Hospital part of the Harris Health System.
+Baylor Medicine genetic specialists provide care at Texas Children’s Pavilion for Women and its community clinics, through the Harris Health System at Ben Taub Hospital, and at The Centers for Children and Women.